 Book your place: 028 22090 / email@example.com

-CREATIVE CARERS at Uillinn is back for a third series in 2023.
-Artist Sarah Ruttle delivers six creative workshops for at home family carers on Monday evenings from 4.30pm to 6.30pm.
-The new term begins on 2 October and runs to 13 November.
+CREATIVE CARERS at Uillinn is back in 2024.
+Artist Sarah Ruttle delivers six creative workshops for at home family carers on a Tuesday morning fortnightly.
 Previous attendees can come along for another term or you can start as new.
 No previous art experience is necessary.

 The workshops will take an informal and relaxed approach to exploring creativity for anyone who cares for someone at home.
 This is a supported and creative space where each participant can explore their own ideas.
 Workshops are an opportunity to take a moment for yourself, share in a cuppa while making and connecting with others providing care at home.